CKGO: CKNW simulcast and closedown

 On June 26, 2024, amid ongoing cuts by Corus Entertainment, CKGO ended its all-traffic format and flipped to a simulcast of CKNW.
 Corus stated that the simulcast was an interim measure, and that it would ultimately only operate one news-talk AM station in Vancouver.
 On January 21, 2025, Corus announced that CKGO would close, and that the branding, programming, and call letters of CKNW would move to 730 beginning February 24, 2025.
 Corus stated that the move would improve CKNW's coverage in Downtown Vancouver and the Lower Mainland.
 The move echoes a frequency swap performed by Edmonton sister station CHED in 2024, whose sister station CHQT had been closed down in a similar manner to CKGO the same day.
-After the move to 980, the station was to temporarily remain on the air to broadcast a looping promo advising listeners of the change, after which it will go silent.
+After CKNW's move to 730, the 980 frequency temporarily remained on the air to broadcast a looping promo advising listeners of the change, after which it went silent.

-The CRTC formally revoked the station’s licence on May 15, 2025.
+Corus returned the 980 licence to the CRTC on March 11, and the CRTC formally canceled it on May 15, 2025.